 He added that one of the best things about being in Berlin is that there are a lot of alternative parties, and Monique, another student at the Free University of Berlin, agreed.
 “I have lived in this city for nine years and I love that if you want to go to a techno club at 10am you can.
 Just 40 minutes away is a lake with lots of greenery.
 There are also plenty of opportunities to get involved in sports like yoga, pilates, even sailing,” she said.

 As well as the unlimited recreational activities, most of the students I spoke to said that another great thing about the city was the affordability and the good quality of life that came with that.
 Monique said that “as more and more students are coming to the city, it is getting harder to find cheap accommodation, but it is still a more affordable city than Paris and London”.
-Recent research by foreign currency exchange company FairFx found that not only was Germany the second cheapest European country to study in, the Free University of Berlin was the fourth cheapest university to study at in Europe.
+Recent research by foreign currency exchange company FairFx found that not only was Free University of Berlin was the fourth cheapest university to study at in Europe.

 This is probably because Germany does not charge tuition fees for domestic and international students.
 Students are also offered free travel around the city and student discount cards are available that cover entry to some of the city’s museums and galleries.